dashih/imladris/config/README.md

 3:00 AM every day - Backup /home

-8:30 AM every day - Daily status email.
+8:30 AM Sundays and Thursdays - Bi-weekly email.
 This is the same as the hourly check, but it sends an email.